 Kansas Neuropathy Care

 When damaged nerves impact your feet, and especially if they increase the risk of dangerous situations, it is time to seek professional care.
 At The Kansas Foot Center, we provide the help you need, so contact us today.
-Call us at (866) 222-5177 or schedule your appointment online with any of our three Kansas offices—Emporia, Newton, or Wichita.
+Call us at (866) 222-5177 or schedule your appointment online with either of our Kansas offices—Newton, or Wichita.